Tomerg91/Lumea/memory-bank/techContext.md

 ## Tool Usage Patterns

 *   `npm run dev`: Starts client and server concurrently for local development.
-*   `npm run build`: Builds both client and server for production (currently fails due to server TS errors).
+*   `npm run build`: Builds both client and server for production (currently succeeding after TypeScript error resolution).
 *   `npm run install:all`: Installs dependencies for root and workspaces.
 *   `npm run lint`: Runs ESLint checks.
 *   `npm test`: Runs backend (Jest) and frontend (Vitest) tests.
 *   `npm run ci-all`: Used in GitHub Actions for linting, type checking, and testing.
+*   `npx prisma migrate dev`: Used for database migrations with Prisma.
 *   `supabase start/db reset`: Used for managing local Supabase instance.
 *   `vercel dev`: Can be used for local testing of Vercel deployment environment.